Cancer Immunotherapy: Phase 1 trial for a new canine immunotherapy drug (TriKE)

 Costs

-The dog’s owner is responsible for costs associated with diagnosis and staging to allow enrollment.
-Once enrolled, the study will pay for all costs associated with treatment and monitoring.
+The dog’s owner is responsible for costs associated with diagnosis to allow enrollment.
+Once enrolled, the study will pay for all costs associated with treatment, monitoring and staging (including initial staging if preformed at the University of Minnesota).